metabrainz/musicbrainz-server/INSTALL.md

         may leave it off.
 Remember to change the paths to your mbdump*.tar.bz2 files, if they are not in /tmp/dumps/.

+        By default, the archives will be extracted into the `/tmp` directory as an intermediate step.
+You may specify a different location with the `--tmp-dir` option.

     NOTE: on a fresh postgresql install you may see the following error: